HL7/fhir-registry-protocols-ig/input/pagecontent/Architecture_and_Implementation.md

 The overall StructureDefinition will have each datapoint as an element definition with mappings to the data locations and the resource or profile for storage within the submission Bundle.

-THis information is given to the **Registry Submission Definition Repository** for storage and distribution.
+This information is given to the **Registry Submission Definition Repository** for storage and distribution.

 ### Retrieval